This is Not a Sequel: Chapter 1

 The words tasted like a delay that would become a habit.

-For a moment they balanced precariously on the edge, then slipped and fell behind the nightstand with a soft clatter.
+She set the mug down on the nightstand, bumping her glasses.
+They balanced a moment on the edge, then slipped and fell behind it with a soft clatter.

 Without them, Ryder was just a dark shape on a white sheet.
 A placeholder.
 Somebody’s boyfriend.
 Somebody’s future husband.
 Somebody’s reason to keep trying.